beancount/docs/docs/01_command_line_accounting_in_context.md

                                           2014-04-02.anthem.eob-physiotherapy.pdf
                                           …

-These example files would correspond to accounts with names Assets:US:TDBank:Checking, Liabilities:US:Amex:Platinum, and Expenses:Health:Medical.
+These example files would correspond to accounts with names `Assets:US:TDBank:Checking`, `Liabilities:US:Amex:Platinum`, and `Expenses:Health:Medical`.
 I keep this directory under version control.
-As long as a file name begins with a date, such as “2014-04-02”, Beancount is able to find the files automatically and insert directives that are rendered in its web interface as part of an account’s journal, which you can click on to view the document itself.
+As long as a file name begins with a date, such as “`2014-04-02`”, Beancount is able to find the files automatically and insert directives that are rendered in its web interface as part of an account’s journal, which you can click on to view the document itself.
 This allows me to find all my statements in one place, and if I’m searching for a document, it has a well-defined place where I know to find it.

 Moreover, the importing software I wrote is able to identify downloaded files and automatically move them into the corresponding account’s directory.